rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **What maintenance do I need to do to keep my printer running well?**

+·  Keep your printer clean!
 Keep everything clean by wiping down with a microfiber cloth slightly dampened with IPA.
 Wipe resin drops and spills off immediately with IPA and tissue.

+·  Keep your vat and FEP clean.
+Empty the resin vat after each print failure.
+The tank has one corner recessed to aid in pouring.
+Use the recessed corner in combination with a funnel and screen to pour the resin into the bottle.
+Inspect the FEP's surface for any scratches, dents, or holes.
+If the FEP is damaged, replace it immediately.

+·  Keep the LCD screen clean.
+Use a microfiber cloth dampened with IPA or LCD cleaning spray to clean to surface.
+Do not use paper towels; otherwise, you may scratch the LCD surface.

-Keep your vat and FEP clean.
-Keep the LCD screen perfectly clean.
-Dust off and keep the printer's cover clean.
-And every two months or earlier, depending on usage frequency, clean and replace the grease for the lead screw.
+·  Dust off and keep the printer's cover clean.
+Clean the lid with IPA, but do not use ethanol or acetone.

+·  Clean and Grease Z-Screw.
+About every two months or earlier, depending on usage frequency, clean and replace the grease for the lead screw.
 If it squeaks, do this immediately.

 Peter Grande has a good video on general maintenance, you can find it [here](https://youtu.be/2178v1iMSqo).

 **What grease should I use for the lead screw (Z rod)?**

-Use a PTFE based or white lithium viscous grease.
-It should by thick, creamy, toothpaste consistency type.
-Can use generic machine grease, cosmoline, gel grease, gear grease, etc. Just make sure the lubricant is not thin and runny.
-Do NOT use WD-40!
+Use a PTFE based such as Super Lube or white lithium viscous grease.
+It should be a thick, creamy, toothpaste consistency type.
+You can use a generic machine grease, cosmoline, gel grease, gear grease, or similar but make sure the lubricant is not thin and runny, and Do NOT use WD-40!
 Watch the Official Elegoo instructional video [here](https://youtu.be/OWXlZSi15cE).

 **How do I replace the grease on the lead screw?**

 Wipe all the old dirty grey grease off with a cloth rag or kitchen towels.
 Then really get it clean by wiping again with solvent and use a toothbrush to get between the threads.
 IPA works great.
 Make sure solvent doesn't drip down into the stepper motor beneath.
-When it's clean and dry, regrease with good quality grease, apply by dabbing onto the entire length of the screw, then switch on the printer and run the slide block up and down.
+When it's clean and dry, re-grease with good quality grease, apply by dabbing onto the entire length of the screw, then switch on the printer and run the slide block up and down.

 **How do I replace the LCD screen?**